 - 2 tablespoons powdered sugar

-Combine the milk and vinegar and let sit for 5-10 minutes.
+- Combine 1 cup of milk and vinegar and let sit for 5-10 minutes.

-Stir together the chia seeds, milk, oil and vanilla and let sit until gelled (at least five minutes).
+- Stir together the chia seeds, additional 1/4 cup milk, oil and vanilla and let sit until mixture thickens into a gel, at least five minutes.